 (b) Authority to solicit federal funds for oyster restoration.
-The general assembly hereby vests in the director of the department of environmental management, acting through the division of agriculture, authority and responsibility to solicit annual federal funding, including but not limited to, funding from the United States departments of interior, agriculture and commerce for purposes of developing, restoring, and maintaining both the oyster population and oyster habitats in and around Narragansett Bay.
+The general assembly hereby vests in the director of the department of environmental management, acting through the division of marine fisheries, authority and responsibility to solicit annual federal funding, including, but not limited to, funding from the United States departments of Interior, Agriculture and Commerce for purposes of developing, restoring, and maintaining both the oyster population and oyster habitats in and around Narragansett Bay.

 Program to achieve oyster restoration in Narragansett Bay.